keyboard_arrow_up

 Centrifugal Pump

-Centrifugal pump, a hydraulic machine that changes mechanical energy into hydraulic energy by using centrifugal force acting on the fluid.
+Centrifugal pump, a hydraulic machine that converts mechanical energy into hydraulic energy by applying centrifugal force to fluid for circulation, transfer, and pressure-building duties.

 Components of a Centrifugal Pump

-The main components of a centrifugal pump includes a shaft, impeller, casing, a suction pipe, and a delivery pipe.
+The main components of a centrifugal pump include a shaft, impeller, casing, suction pipe, and delivery pipe, all working together to support consistent fluid handling performance.

 Chemical Pump